yakupaydin1050/FashionetteAutomatedTests/README.md

 ## Summary of the task

-As stated in the task, after going to the homepage, the user selects a product and logs in to the page.
-After logging in, it checks the product in the shopping cart and performs other functionalities.
+As stated in the task, after navigate to the homepage, the user selects a product and logs in to the page.
+After logging in, the user checks the product in the shopping cart.
 In addition, the customer can make a discount on the product she/he applied with a valid voucher.
-However, the customers can change also their information (Title, First Name, Last Name, Phone Number, etc.).
+The user can change also personal data information (Title, First Name, Last Name, Phone Number etc.).

 The purpose of this task is to automate tests over existing scenarios.

-On the other hand, negative tests for the given scenario are developed and automated.
+Additionally, negative tests for the given scenario are developed and automated.

 ## Selenium-Cucumber-Java

 This task contains a collection of sample `selenium-cucumber-java` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v.5.7.0) BDD framework with Java as programming language.
-It generate JSON reports as well.
-It also generate `screen shots` for tests.
+It generates both cucumber reports, and `screen shots` for tests.

 ## Installation

 1. JDK 1.8+ (make sure Java class path is set)
 2. IntelliJ
-3. IntelliJ Plugins for
+3. Project Dependencies for
     - Maven
     - Cucumber v.5.7.0
     - Selenium v.4.0.0